kotchuprik/repeatable-fields/README.md

 <dd>Specifies an element within the container that acts as a row holder.
 The row is what is repeated.</dd>

 <dt>add</dt>
-<dd>Specifies an element within the wrapper which let's you add more more</dd>
+<dd>Specifies an element within the wrapper which let's you add more more.
+Note: If there are multiple repeatable-fields enabled forms on the page, it will be necessary to set this as unique for each instantiation.</dd>

 <dt>remove</dt>
 <dd>Specifies an element within the row which let's you remove the current row</dd>